stormasm/nunotes/discord.md

 With normal df operations each operation is executed and it may not be optimised.

-The goal would be for everything to be lazy to allow for more optimisations Eventually everything should be done via expressions over lazyframes
+The goal would be for everything to be lazy to allow for more optimisations.

+Eventually everything should be done via expressions over lazyframes

 [discord](https://discord.com/channels/601130461678272522/864228801851949077/1007007859105616023)